 Is this land made for you and me?

 Millions of tourists flock to New York each year to see the Statue of Liberty, which is engraved with a poem, “The New Colossus,” written by radical Emma Lazarus.
 It ends:

 The wretched refuse of your teeming shore.

 I lift my lamp beside the golden door!

 Famous figures like Helen Keller, Dr. Martin Luther King, Jack London, Kurt Vonnegut, Malcolm X, Upton Sinclair, Arthur Miller, and W.E.B.
 Du Bois called themselves socialists.
 Same with Elizabeth Cady Stanton, John Dewey, Margaret Sanger, A. Philip Randolph, Bayard Rustin.
 Others, such as Mark Twain and Thomas Paine, espoused socialistic ideas without labeling themselves (the latter existed before the term).
-People like Francois Fourier and Robert Owen established socialist towns across the nation.
+People like Francois Fourier, Robert Owen, and Étienne Cabet established socialist towns across the nation.
 One community in West Roxbury, Massachusetts, was supported by Nathaniel Hawthorne and Ralph Waldo Emerson (see Nichols, The S Word).